 If you have some cooked beans on hand then whip up a vegetable and bean burrito.
 So easy and healthy, stuffed with vegetables and beans it's high in protein and so tasty!

-If there were one dish I would say we eat more than any other it is the very simple homemade burrito.
+If there were one dish Jeff and I eat more than any other it is the very simple homemade burrito.
 Personally, I love anything wrapped in a tortilla.
 It's fun to have your very own little personal pocket of yummy goodness.

 That's why it's so important to take one day out of each week to make a big batch of beans (or smaller legumes like aduki or mung beans) so you can eat them all week.
 In fact, you can make a HUGE batch, vacuum seal some, and stick it in the freezer.